 There are many types of incidents and accidents that can result in wrongful death.
-In some cases, the accident results in an immediate fatality, while other times a victim may sustain injuries that ultimately lead to their death.
+In some cases, the accident results in an immediate fatality, while other times, a victim may sustain injuries that ultimately lead to their death.
 This can occur in a single instance or through repeated exposure.

 Had the victim survived in these situations, they would have been entitled to compensation for costs like medical bills, lost wages, and other damages directly resulting from the accident.
 In a fatal accident, the family may be able to recover compensation for their losses.

 - Motor vehicle accidents: One of the leading causes of wrongful death is traffic accidents involving negligent drivers.
-For example, if a truck driver’s failure to follow safety guidelines or secure their load causes an accident, they may bear liability for wrongful death.
+For example, if a truck driver's failure to follow safety guidelines or secure their load causes a fatal accident, they may bear liability for wrongful death.
 The same would be true for a distracted or drunk driver.